Geggio80/GettingAndCleaningData/README.md

 3. Merge data with features;
 4. Order the data and label the activities;
 5. Extract a new dataset;
+6. Create a molten version;
-6. Write the new dataset on a file;
+7. Write new datasets on files;

 (for further information, see [CodeBook.md](https://github.com/Geggio80/GettingAndCleaningData/blob/master/CodeBook.md) or another file in the repository)